SHANKARRAWAT/portfolio/README.md

 # Portfolio
-this is my portfolio website  using react.js
+This is my portfolio website It has all the details about me